Japan ruling party head Suga preparing cabinet, continuity in foreground

 Finance Minister Taro Aso and Foreign Minister Toshimitsu Motegi are likely to stay in their positions, according to multiple media reports.
 Yasutoshi Nishimura is likely to be reappointed as economy minister.

+Trade and industry minister Hiroshi Kajiyama, the son of a politician whom Suga looked up as his mentor, is seen retaining his post.
+Environment Minister Shinjiro Koizumi, the son of maverick former premier Junichiro Koizumi, is also seen staying.

-Defence Minister Taro Kono is seen becoming interior minister and Nobuo Kishi, an LDP lawmaker who is Abe’s younger brother, will take up the defence portfolio, Kyodo news agency said.
+Defence Minister Taro Kono is expected to become administrative reform minister and Nobuo Kishi, an LDP lawmaker who is Abe’s younger brother, will take up the defence portfolio, domestic media said.

 “We will do everything we can to secure the vaccines and the medications to protect the people’s lives and health, as well as support medical institutions,” said Shimomura, a former education minister, adding that reviving the economy would be given nearly equal weight.